Some relational structures with polynomial growth and their associated algebras II: Finite generation: Finite generation

 The previous example suggests that the finite generation of the age algebra is related to the behavior of the minimal monomorphic decomposition with respect to restriction.
 This is indeed the case, and we get a complete characterization of when the age algebra is finitely generated.

 \begin{definition} Let $(E_x)_{x\in X}$ be the minimal monomorphic decomposition of $R$.
-Whenever restricting $R$ to some union $\bigcup_{x\in X'} E_x$ of infinite monomorphic blocks, $(E_x)_{x\in X'}$ remains a monomorphic decomposition.
+Whenever restricting $R$ to some union $\bigcup_{x\in X'} E_x$ of infinite monomorphic parts, $(E_x)_{x\in X'}$ remains a monomorphic decomposition.
 If it always remains minimal, the decomposition $(E_x)_{x\in X}$ is called \emph{hereditary minimal}. \end{definition}

+\begin{remark} It is sufficient to check the condition on pairs of infinite parts.
+Namely, a monomorphic decomposition $(E_x)_{x\in X}$ is hereditary minimal iff, for any two infinite monomorphic parts $E_x$ and $E_y$, the monomorphic decomposition $(E_x,E_y)$ of the restriction of $R$ on $E_x\cup E_y$ is minimal. \end{remark}

-\begin{theorem} Let $R$ be a relational structure admitting a finite minimal monomorphic decomposition $(E_x)_{x\in X}$, and let $X_\infty$ be the indexes of the infinite monomorphic blocks.
-Then, the following propositions are equivalent: \begin{enumerate}[{(a)}] \item The monomorphic decomposition is hereditary minimal; \item The age algebra is finitely generated; \item For some large enough integer $D$, the age algebra contains the free subalgebra $\sym(x^{D} ,x\in X_\infty)$, and is a module of finite type thereupon. \end{enumerate} \end{theorem}
+\begin{theorem} Let $R$ be a relational structure admitting a finite monomorphic decomposition.
+Let $(E_x)_{x\in X}$ be its minimal monomorphic decomposition, and $X_\infty$ be the set of indices of the infinite monomorphic parts.
+Then, the following propositions are equivalent: \begin{enumerate}[{(a)}] \item The monomorphic decomposition is hereditary minimal; \item The age algebra $\agealgebra(R)$ is finitely generated; \item For some large enough integer $D$, the age algebra $\agealgebra(R)$ contains (a triangular deformation of) the free subalgebra $\sym(x^{D} ,x\in X_\infty)$ and is a module of finite type thereupon. \end{enumerate} \end{theorem}